vtex-apps/payment-provider-example/docs/README.md

 # Payment Provider Framework (IO)

+## Disclaimer

+This is a feature in BETA stage, which means it's on a testing phase.
+In case there is a new scenario that PPF is not ready, our team will take some time to perform an investigation.
+If it's a case that need the development of anything new, this will enter the process of prioritization of the product team.
+This can take some time, so we don't recommend the use of this Beta version of PPF for connectors related to stores with rollout date close (less than 3 months).

 ## Getting Started: Cloning base repository

 If you're starting a brand new project, we recommend you clone [the example repository](https://github.com/vtex-apps/payment-provider-example), as it already has all the basic configuration setup.